toptal/picasso/packages/picasso-forms/README.md

 # @toptal/picasso-forms

 This package combines the state-management power of [React Final Form](https://final-form.org/react) with the amazing UX of Picasso.
+It also provides access to [React Final Form Arrays](https://github.com/final-form/react-final-form-arrays).

 ## Prerequisites